playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 # Using The Correct Tags {#accessibility}

-HTML, as a specification, has tons of tags that can be used at one's disposal.
-These tags contain various metadata internally to the browser to provide information about what you want to render in the DOM.
+HTML, as a specification, has tons of tags that are able to be used at one's disposal.
+These tags contain various pieces of metadata internally to provide information to the browser about how they should be rendered in the DOM.
 This metadata can then be handled by the browser how it sees fit; it may apply default CSS styling, it may change the default interaction the user has with it, or even what behavior that element has upon clicking on it (in the case of a button in a form).

 Some of these tag defaults are part of the specification, while others are left up to the browser vendor to decide.
 This is why, in many instances, developers may choose to use something like [`normalize.css`](https://github.com/necolas/normalize.css/) to set all of the element CSS defaults to an explicit set of defaults.
-Doing so can avoid having the UI of a webpage look different from browser-to-browser thanks to deviations on default CSS styling on specific tags.
+Doing so can avoid having the UI of a webpage look different from browser to browser thanks to deviations on default CSS styling on specific tags.

 This metadata is also why it's so important that your application utilizes the expected HTML tags and not simply default to `<div>`s with CSS or JavaScript applied to simulate other items.
 Two of the biggest advantages to responsibly utilizing the metadata system the browser has built into it by using the correct tags are search engine optimization (SEO) and accessibility.